Structure and energy transfer in homogeneous turbulence below a free surface: Turbulence modulation by the free surface

-In the bulk (figure \ref{fig:horizontal_energytransfer_unconditional} (a)), both components of TKE are primarily transferred inwards---that is, in a direct cascade from larger to smaller scales.
+In the bulk (figure \ref{fig:horizontal_energytransfer_unconditional} (a)), TKE from both horizontal and vertical fluctuations is primarily transferred inwards---that is, in a direct cascade from larger to smaller scales.
+However, the the large-scale anisotropy in the flow causes departures from the purely down-scale energy flux \citep{carter_scale--scale_2017}.
 The inter-scale transport of $u_x^2$ is greater than that of $u_z^2$, largely because of the greater amount of horizontal TKE available to be transferred, as discussed in detail below.
-The horizontal compression of both components is magnified for the same reason, mirroring results from previous studies focused on flows exhibiting comparable large-scale anisotropy \citep{gomes-fernandes_energy_2015,carter_small-scale_2018}.
+The horizontal compression of both TKE contributions is larger for the same reason, mirroring results from previous studies focused on flows exhibiting comparable large-scale anisotropy \citep{gomes-fernandes_energy_2015,carter_small-scale_2018}.
 Further, the anisotropy yields a relatively small energy cascade over vertical separations, consistent with the findings of \citet{carter_small-scale_2018} in a jet-stirred turbulence chamber similar to the present one.

-Near the surface (figure \ref{fig:horizontal_energytransfer_unconditional} (b), the inter-scale transfer is radically different.
-The magnitude of the horizontal stretching of $u_x^2$ is significantly reduced, and strikingly, the arrows denoting the transfer of $u_z^2$ point outwards for horizontal separations.
+Near the surface (figure \ref{fig:horizontal_energytransfer_unconditional} (b)), the inter-scale transfer is radically different.
+The magnitude of the horizontal compression of $u_x^2$ is significantly reduced, and strikingly, the arrows denoting the transfer of $u_z^2$ point outwards for horizontal separations.
 This indicates that, beneath the surface, there is an inverse cascade of vertical energy: fluid regions \dann{of intense} vertical velocity fluctuations are, in average, stretched horizontally such that \dann{vertical} energy is transferred to larger scales.